Gene Ween

-Aaron Freeman, better known by his stage name Gene Ween, is an American singer, guitarist and a founding member of the experimental alternative rock group Ween.
-Freeman, along with childhood friend Dean Ween (Mickey Melchiondo), started the group in the mid-1980s.
+Aaron Freeman (born March 17, 1970), better known by his stage name Gene Ween, is an American singer, guitarist and a founding member of the experimental alternative rock group Ween.
+Freeman, along with childhood friend Mickey Melchiondo (Dean Ween), started the group in the mid-1980s.
+Ween would expand to five members and perform together until May 2012 when Freeman abruptly quit the band due to his desire to move forward with a solo career, as well as his intention to remain sober.
+Over the next few years, Freeman would briefly abandon the Gene Ween name and lead a new five-piece band called Freeman.
+Shortly after reviving the Gene Ween name as a solo act, to perform a series of Billy Joel tribute performances, Ween reunited in February 2016 for three concerts in Broomfield, Colorado.
+The band continued to perform and tour until going on an indefinite hiatus in August 2024.

-Freeman announced his departure from Ween in 2012, shortly after releasing Marvelous Clouds, his first solo album.
-After leaving Ween, he stopped using the name Gene Ween and performed under his birth name Aaron Freeman.
-In 2014 he formed a new five-piece band called Freeman.

-In 2015, Freeman returned to using the Gene Ween name for his "Gene Ween Does Billy Joel" concerts, saying it was a positive thing:

-In November 2015, Ween announced a February 2016 reunion for three shows in Colorado, with later dates subsequently announced.

 Career

 Freeman and Melchiondo met in an eighth grade typing class in 1984, in New Hope, Bucks County, Pennsylvania, where they both grew up.
 Both of them talked about bands they liked and playing their own music.
 Soon, they hung out and began jamming, recording most of what they put together.
 Ween's music slowly progressed from a bedroom-style recording project, eventually signing to a major record label and transforming into a full live band.

+Freeman occasionally played solo acoustic shows as a side project of Ween.
+In December 2008, Freeman began performing with Ween bassist Dave Dreiwitz, drummer Joe Russo, and guitarist Scott Metzger as The Gene Ween Band.
+The band's shows featured rarely played Ween songs, a few covers, and Freeman-penned songs performed for the first time.
+Freeman would perform dozens of shows, both solo and with the Gene Ween Band, from 2008 to 2011.

 In May 2012, Freeman suddenly announced his departure from Ween, as an attempt to rehabilitate himself after years of drug and alcohol abuse, which peaked during Ween's 2011 tour.
+That same month, Partisan Records released Freeman's debut solo LP, Marvelous Clouds, a collection of Rod McKuen cover songs produced by Ben Vaughn.